Rotational spectroscopy: Stark and Zeeman effects

 In the presence of a static external electric field the 2J + 1 degeneracy of each rotational state is partly removed, an instance of a Stark effect.
 For example, in linear molecules each energy level is split into J + 1 components.
-The extent of splitting depends on the square of the electric field strength and the square of the dipole moment of the molecule.
+The magnitude of splitting scales with the square of the electric field strength and the square of the dipole moment of the molecule, and depends on the strength of the state's coupling to the neighbouring states (linear stark effect) or more distant states (higher-order stark effect).
 In principle this provides a means to determine the value of the molecular dipole moment with high precision.
 Examples include carbonyl sulfide, OCS, with μ = 0.71521 ± 0.00020 debye.
 However, because the splitting depends on μ^{2}, the orientation of the dipole must be deduced from quantum mechanical considerations.